canonical/kafka-k8s-operator/docs/reference/r-file-system-path.md

 | /var/lib/kafka/     | Raw data stored persistently by Kafka during its operations.
 The files are written and managed by Kafka only.                                                                                         | (owned and managed by `kafka`)        |

-External storage is used for storing persistent raw data, and it is
-mounted at `/var/lib/kafka/<storage-id>`,
-where `<storage-id>` is a progressive number allowing multiple storage units for providing both horizontal scalability and provide IO parallelization to enhance throughput.

 ## Zookeeper

 | Path                     | Description                                                                                                                                                                                               | Permission                                |